serge-sans-paille/pythran-stories/content/2023-11-30-trivial-auto-var-init.rst

-At some point in the process, I decided to flag the top 100 variables reported as initialized and hot with the attribute ``__attribute__((uninitialized))``, which has the effect of preventing any extra initialization code to be inserted by ``-ftrivial-auto-var-init``.
-I was very hopeful with that approach, as I was expecting this attribute to significantly decrease the impact of auto-initialization on performance.
+At some point in the process, I decided to flag the top 100 variables reported as initialized and hot with the attribute ``__attribute__((uninitialized))``, which has the effect of preventing any extra initialisation code to be inserted by ``-ftrivial-auto-var-init``.
+I was very hopeful with that approach, as I was expecting this attribute to significantly decrease the impact of auto-initialisation on performance.
 Unfortunately the opposite happened: almost no speed improvement.
 This tells us that the performance impact is not due to a few hotspot but spread across the whole codebase.
 So the whole idea of